Skip to content

 #Is Peacock free in 2026?

 Peacock discontinued its free tier in 2024.
-The cheapest option is now Peacock Premium at $7.99/month, which includes ads during on-demand content.
-Premium Plus costs $13.99/month for an ad-light experience plus offline downloads.
+Premium costs $7.99/month with ads.
+Premium Plus runs $13.99/month for fewer ads plus offline downloads.

 #Which service has better picture quality?